Join the Child and Family Services Alliance and Goulburn Family Violence Executive at the ManNewScript Conference.

 Tickets are on sale now here

-Sneak peak of what is on the agenda:
+What is on the agenda:

 Shame, blame and nothing to gain?
 Forming therapeutic partnerships with young men and adolescents as involuntary clients.